Filochet/secbench/doc/tutorials/bench_and_discovery.md

 logging.basicConfig(level=logging.INFO)
 ```

-Note that we can also enable logging for specific part of the framework.
-For example to turn debug messages only in the `secbench.api.backend` function, we can use:
+Note that we can also enable logging for specific parts of the framework.
+For example to enable exclusively debug messages in the `secbench.api.backend` function, we can use:

 ```python
 logging.getLogger("secbench.api.backend").setLevel(logging.DEBUG)